gromacs/gromacs/docs/user-guide/mdp-options.rst

       using Monte-Carlo sampling.
 The force constant is set with :mdp:`awh1-dim1-force-constant`.
 The umbrella location
       is sampled using Monte-Carlo every :mdp:`awh-nstsample` steps.
-      This option can be useful for cases when calculating the convolved force for each step becomes computationally expensive.
+      There are no advantages to using an umbrella.
+      This option is mainly for comparison and testing purposes.

 .. mdp:: awh-share-multisim